 - Average percentage of stage run time relative to common transaction run time.

-- Status of stage (success or failure).
+- Status of the stage (success or failure).
 Additionally, the percentages are color-coded: successful Stages are green, and unsuccessful are red.

 Double left-clicking on this table row opens a new window with results from this stage (described above).